microsoft/pylance-release/testing/test_plan.md

     1. Open a new python file
     1. Create a method
     1. Call that method
-    1. Hit F2 on the method and rename it something else
+    1. Hit F2 on the method call and rename it something else
     1. Verify the definition of the method changes

 -   [ ] Rename across files
     1. Open a new python file
     1. Create a method
     1. Open another python file
-    1. Reference the first file and its method
+    1. Import the method from the first file
     1. Rename the method from the second file
     1. Verify it is renamed in the original file too